 During one special season, wonders abound amid the ordinary community whose inhabitants mostly speak in a distinctive dialect reflecting their traditional values and proud insularity.
 Prodigal Summer weaves together three stories of human love within a larger tapestry of lives inhabiting the forested mountains and struggling small farms of southern Appalachia.

-Devil in the White City — Final Selection!
+Devil in the White City — Winning Selection!

 Erik Larson [Non-Fiction – 364.152 Lar]